5 from 18 votes

 Instructions

-• Melt butter and olive oil in a pan over medium high heat.
+• Melt 2 tablespoons of butter and 1 tablespoon of olive oil in a pan over medium high heat.
 Season shrimp with salt, pepper, and garlic powder saute shrimp for 2 minutes per side and remove.

-• Cook pasta in salted water 1-2 minutes sooner than package directions for very al dente
+• Bring a large pot of water to a boil and add salt.
+Cook pasta in salted water 2 minutes less than the package directions for very al dente.

-• In the same pan as the shrimp, sautรฉ garlic and chili flakes for 30 seconds,ย turn heat to high and add white wine and lemon juice, season with black pepper.
+• While the pasta is cooking.
+Sauté garlic and chili flakes for 30 seconds in the same pan you cooked the shrimp in.
+Turn heat to high and add white wine and lemon juice, season with black pepper.
 Add 1/2 cup of pasta water and let reduce by about a third, then add the very al dente pasta directly to the pan.

-• Add a drizzle of olive oil and mix the pasta until the sauce has thicken and emulsified, and the pasta is done to your liking, about 3-4 minutes.
+• Add the remaining olive oil and mix the pasta until the sauce has thicken and emulsified, and the pasta is done to your liking, about 3-4 minutes.

-• Add the shrimp and parsley to the pasta along with a knob of butter.
-Mix until coated and add more pasta water as needed.
+• Add the shrimp and parsley to the pasta along with remaining butter.
+Mix until coated and add more pasta water as needed to create a creamy sauce.

 • Top with freshly parsley, lemon zest & grated parmesan.
 Serve with warm bread and enjoy.